 Your iPhone and iPad store your most important photos, documents and memories.
-Only thing is, how do you ever get them off the digital screen?
+Only thing is, how do you get them off the digital screen?
 Printing from an iPhone or iPad has never been easier - and there are no wires in sight.
-Even better?
-The bevy of portable printers out there so you can now turn that next party, wedding or festival experience into an album full of awesomeness, wherever you happen to be.
+There's a bevy of portable printers out there so you can now turn that next party, wedding or festival experience into an album full of awesomeness, wherever you happen to be.

 From emails to job applications, bucket lists to diary dates, we store so much on our iPhones (256GB on the iPhone 8 and iPhone 8 Plus anyone?) and iPads that they have become our very own personal mini mobile offices.
 While it’s great to have everything immediately to hand on-screen, there are still times when we need to print out these little pieces of information and have them in physical form on paper.

 Or other times when we’ve taken a particularly epic photo and need to frame it, stat.

 Habit may have you sending emails, photos and other documents to your laptop or computer at home or work and printing them out from there, but it’s now even easier to print directly from your iPhone or iPad and all without wires.

 To print wirelessly you need a printer that’s connected to a wireless network that you can connect your phone or tablet to.
 You can now pick up a good-quality wireless colour printer that also doubles up as a scanner and photocopier for less than £50.

 If you don’t have a wireless printer, however, don’t worry, as long as your existing printer isn’t too old (read: it’s been around as long as the boys of One Direction have been famous), it’s possible to adapt it to work wirelessly.
 You just need to connect a wireless print server to the printer via its USB port.
 These print servers are small enough to fit into the palm of your hand, but they aren’t that cheap – it may work out more economical to buy a new printer.